Much to my surprise Friday I was hanging out along the fence taking some photos in one particular corner. There was

-Much to my surprise Friday I was hanging out along the fence taking some photos in one particular corner.
-There was break in the practice and I noticed a Dad sitting his rider down on a hay bale.
+break in the practice and I noticed a Dad sitting his rider down on a hay bale.
 My first thought was, here we go, time for this kid to get his butt chewed.
-Now, I'm a pretty laid back type of guy, but I have cussed a few mini Dads in my time over the above mentioned antics and thought, I hope this goes well.
+Now, I'm a pretty laid back type of guy, but I have cussed a few mini Dads in my time over the above mentioned antics and thought, I hope this goes well.Well this Dad actually had a conversation with his son.
+He never yelled, grabbed the kid or any of the other "mini Dad" atrocities.
+I watched for a few seconds and thought, this guy has it figured out.
+This is what racing is supposed to be!

 They later walked a short distance and Dad was pointing to some corners and the boy was intently listening and asking questions.
 Again Dad surprised me with a stick.
-No not to beat some cornering technique into Junior, but to draw a diagram in the dirt!
-It was truly amazing!
+No not to beat some cornering technique into Junior, but to dra

-Then here comes another Dad and young rider holding hands walking
+w a diagram in the dirt!
+It was truly amazing!Then here comes another Dad and young rider holding hands walking

-this section of the track, again talking about the up coming table top, ruts and where they thought would be a good line.
-I thought what in the world is going on here in Central Illinois!
+s section of the track, again talking about the up coming table top, ruts and where they thought would be a good line.
+I thought what in the world is going on here in Central Illinois!Have "mini-Dads" changed from years gone past?
+Are we truly a kinder, more gentler motocross community.

 Well it was short lived, I stayed there a while shooting more photos, when behind me I heard some idiot screaming at his kid about what he was doing wrong, blah, blah, blah...